FactorioCalc/FactorioCalc/README.rst

 FactorioCalc Readme
 ===================

-FactorioCalc is a python module to help you symbolically plan your factory for Factorio.
+FactorioCalc is a Python module to help you symbolically plan your factory for Factorio.

-With FactorioCalc you can either: specify the machines individually and ask it what the resulting inputs and outputs are, specify what you want and call `produce` to determine the machines needed, or any combination of the two.
-It contains a custom simplex solver so `produce` has the same power of online calculators such as `FactorioLab <https://factoriolab.github.io/>`_, but gives you more controller over the process.
+With FactorioCalc you can:

+* Symbolically express your exact machine configuration and ask it what the resulting inputs and outputs is.

-FactorioCalc can also analyses most blueprint and determine what they produce.
+* Import a blueprint and determine what it produces.

-Unlike in game tools, such as `Max Rate Calculator
-<https://mods.factorio.com/mod/MaxRateCalculator>`_, it will take into account
-that some machines may not be running 100% of the time.
-However, at the moment the it can't analyses blueprint with furnaces due to the lack of a fixed recipe.
+* Specify the recipes you want to use and let FactorioCalc determine the exact number of machines to produce a given output.

+* Specify what you want, and let FactorioCalc determine both the recipes and the number of machines required.

+FactorioCalc has supports for using custom recipe data and mods.
+The companion mod, `Recipe Exporter
+<https://mods.factorio.com/mod/RecipeExporter>`_, provides the recipe data.

 I, the author, find designing my factory symbolically more natural than using a spreadsheet and tools like FactorioLab.